mugenmelon/mugenmelon.github.io/_posts/1970-01-01-static-mesh-sockets.md

 - ❌ Need to manage dedicated sockets per weapon type...
 - ❌ ...per skeleton...
-- ❌ ...per use case (i.e. sheathed, unsheathed, left hand, right hand).
+- ❌ ...per use case (e.g. sheathed, unsheathed, left hand, right hand).
 - ❌ Weapons with significantly different proportions require extra sockets.

 A workflow that solves these issues is to go back to Blender and set the origin to the hilt of the sword.
 Again, depending on the project's complexity this will work just fine.